LGBTQ rights in Malaysia: State Shariah law

 State Shariah law, in contrast to federal criminal law, only applies to Muslims and have no jurisdiction over non-Muslims, as guarateed by Item 1, Ninth Schedule of the Federal Constitution of Malaysia.
 Shariah law is not legislated by the federal Parliament, but instead by the State Legislative Assembly of each individual state in Malaysia (except the federal territories), as Islamic affairs falls under the autonomy of a state.
 Therefore, shariah laws are state laws and the offences contained within them may differs from state to state.

-In all 13 states and 3 federal territories of Malaysia, there are shariah law provisions in place that prohibit or restrict homosexual intercouse or gender expression of Muslim LGBTQ community in varying degrees, majority of which are often loosely defined and gender specific, unlike the Penal Code at the federal level.
+In all 13 states and 3 federal territories of Malaysia, there are shariah law provisions in place that prohibit or restrict homosexual intercourse or gender expression of Muslim LGBTQ community in varying degrees, majority of which are often loosely defined and gender specific, unlike the Penal Code at the federal level.
 In addition to that, some of the shariah law provisions in certain states have also been declared null and void by the Federal Court of Malaysia as they have intrude into the legislative powers of the federal Parliament and have violated the Federal Constitution.

 The following table is a summary of LGBTQ-related offences under the shariah law of every state in Malaysia: